wajidali/zlick-home-task/readme.md

 # ZLICK Home Task

-This is a micro service to get transactions and converting them into EURO and then posting them to the we server.
+This is a micro service to get transactions and converting them into EURO and then posting them to the web server.

 ---
 ## Requirements